taverentech/puppet/masterless/README.md

 options such that ./ is your puppetmaster with ZERO code changes to your manifests.
 Just run puppet using the wrapper script.

-Requirements, following the diretory structure here, you simple need:
+Requirements, following the directory structure here, you simply need:
  ./scripts/masterless-wrapper.sh
  ./scripts/fileserver.conf

 The fileserver.conf simply makes ./ the provider for puppet:/// in your source and template defitions.
 It works beautifully and I have used this for years